micro-nova/AmpliPi/README.md

 ## Features

-AmpliPi can interface with many different types of digital streaming inputs and we are working on new ones all of the time.
-Most of the streams support can be played independently on 4 separate sources at once, check out the **Multiple?** heading.
-Below is the current status of our streams.
+AmpliPi can play many different types of digital streaming inputs.
+Most of the streaming services supported can be played as independent digital streams on all four sources at once, check out the **Multiple?** heading.
+Below is the current status of our digital stream integrations.

 |Streaming Service|Supported|Multiple?|Metadata|Notes|
 |--|--:|--:|--:|--|